Skip to content

 Say, one of your users gives negative feedback about a feature.
 You could analyze their in-app behavior to find out why their experience was subpar.
 You can then reach out to them directly with a solution.

-Second, you can use user data to segment users.
-And analyze their data collectively for patterns.
+Second, you can use user data to segment users and analyze their data collectively for patterns.

 For example, you could use welcome survey data to segment users based on their use cases.
-Next, segment them based on their user sentiment and usage data, and how long they’ve been your customers to find your power users.
+Next, segment them based on their user sentiment and usage data, and how long they’ve been your customers, to find your power users.

-Next, you could conduct path analysis to find the most optimal route to conversion for other users with the same use case.
+Next, you could conduct a path analysis to find the most optimal route to conversion for other users with the same use case.

 With Userpilot, you can conduct path, funnel, trends, and retention analysis.

-Funnel analysis in Userpilot
+Userpilot Funnel analysis

 5. Leverage the user profiles to improve the product experience